 How Does It Work?

-Install a small software client on your server or workstation and it will encrypt and compress your data and upload it to one of our servers in the cloud.
-The software client manages your backups, running quietly in the background and automatically backing up on the schedule you set.
+Install a small software backup client on your server or workstation and it will encrypt and compress your data and upload it to one of our servers in the cloud.
+The software client manages your cloud backups, running quietly in the background and incrementally backing up your data on the schedule you set.

-It’s efficient enough to run on a laptop and perform the backup while you are still using the computer.
+It’s light-weight and efficient enough to run on a laptop and perform the backup while you are still using the computer.

-Subscribe to the amount of disk space you need and you now have a quick and efficient system to protect your business data.
+Pick a plan for the amount of disk space you need (25Gb – 2Tb or more) and you now have a quick and efficient cloud backup where your data always stays 100% in Canada.

 Why Backup In Canada?

-If you backup your files in the U.S. (where most providers keep your data) they will be subject to the Patriot Act and other American security and privacy laws.
+Backing up your files in the U.S. (did you know most providers keep your data there?) means they are subject to the Patriot Act and other American security and privacy laws.

-According to the January 2012 Cloud Computing Report by the Law Society of British Columbia there are over 10,000 US-based government agencies that could get access to your data without a warrant!
+If you put your backup data in the US, according to the January 2012 Cloud Computing Report by the Law Society of British Columbia, there are over 10,000 US-based government agencies that could get access to your data without a warrant.

-You don’t want that – keep your backup in Canada, under Canadian security and privacy laws.
+You don’t want that – keep your backup under Canadian security and privacy laws with a Canadian cloud backup.